erickcouto/react-native-redux-ducks-starter/README.md

-# React Native With Redux and Ducks Pattern
+# React Native with Redux and Ducks Pattern

 An example using Redux and Ducks Pattern in React Native.
 It an be used as a starter project using Redux in React Native.